TugaAhmed/Real_Or_Fake/README.md

 ### 4️⃣ Submit via Pull Request

 1. Fork the repository.
-2. Add your encrypted submission files in the correct directory.
+2. Add your metadata and encrypted submission files in the correct directory.
 3. Open a Pull Request (PR) to the main repository.

 ---